By Patrick J. Hayes

 Anglophone Rome was centered on the Venerable English College, which served not only as a training ground for future priests, but also as a source for bishops, since its rectors—such as Henry Conwell and Nicholas Wiseman—were periodically tapped for bishoprics in the United States and England.
 Maurice Whitehead of the Venerable English College gave a remarkable survey of 23 letters between Conwell and Wiseman (as well as 411 folios of correspondence from the Archbishops of Québec) found at the English College’s archive.
 He noted that there were large caches of untapped material related to the dioceses of Philadelphia and Baltimore housed there and encouraged scholars to review them.

 The Holy See figured prominently in several papers.
-Paolo Bernardini of the Accademia dei Lincei supplied an overview of the political relations between the Holy See and the North American hierarchy.
+Paolo Bernardini of the Accademia dei Lincei chaired a panel on relations between the Holy See and the North American hierarchy.
 Kenneth Parker of Saint Louis University drew attention to the ultramontanism and Gallicanism of the two brother bishops, Francis and Peter Kenrick.
-While both men had their supporters in Rome, the pro-slavery bishops of the Diocese of Charleston ran afoul of Pope Pius IX and his curia.
+Suzanne Krebsbach presented a paper on two proslavery bishops of Charleston, John England and Patrick Lynch, and the Vatican’s working policy regarding slavery in the antebellum American South.
+Pierre Hurtubise, Université Saint-Paul (Ottawa), examined the ultramontanism of Jean-Marie-Rodrigue Villeneuve, a professor and Missionary Oblate of Mary Immaculate (and later archbishop and cardinal) through correspondence about his first visit to Rome in 1926.

 Contributions on Canadian topics were plentiful and helped show the reach of Catholicism in the Atlantic world.
 Terrence Murphy, Saint Mary’s University (Halifax), undertook a study of Irish Catholics in Nova Scotia, 1785–1860, while Robert H. Dennis, University of Prince Edward Island, examined the influences of transnational Catholic social thought and the Antigonish Movement between 1912 and 1939.